TheMannu/Kubernetes/Kubernetes-Basics.md

 ### **Scheduling:**
 Scheduling is the process of assigning containers to run on available nodes (servers).
 Kubernetes uses a scheduler to determine which node is best suited for a container based on factors like resource availability (CPU, memory).

+### **Scaling:**
+Scaling involves increasing or decreasing the number of containers running your application. **Horizontal scaling** adds more container instances, while **vertical scaling** increases the resources allocated to existing containers.
+Kubernetes handles scaling automatically based on resource utilization or manually.